-5.4.
+4.4.
 Ploutos Registration and Discovery Directory

-The Ploutos Registration and Discovery Directory (PRDD) will be deployed at a cloud server system being accessible through Internet.
+The Ploutos Registration and Discovery Directory (PRDD) is deployed in a server accessible through the Internet.
 The core objective of this directory service is to allow the registration/discovery of the various PIEs along with their characteristics and to support the orchestration of knowledge discovery.
-As it is already described, data sharing within the Ploutos ecosystem is ensured through the use of a common language expressed in the form of an ontology or knowledge model.
-The domain's knowledge model is written in RDF/OWL, which allows to take advantage of the reasoning capabilities that are available for these models.
-The complementary use of PIE and PRDD provides the necessary awareness about the supply and demand of knowledge in the network allowing the use of reasoning to orchestrate the knowledge supply on-demand.
-This means that, given a specification of knowledge that is requested, a PIE can figure out the appropriate knowledge base to get it.
+Metadata-like capabilities are not stored in the PRDD, but are communicated directly between PIEs.
+As already described, data sharing within the Ploutos ecosystem is ensured through the use of an ontology (cf. below).
+The domain's knowledge model is written in RDF/OWL, which allows reasoning capabilities to be used.
+The complementary use of PIE and PRDD provides the necessary awareness about the supply and demand of knowledge in the network, allowing the use of reasoning to orchestrate the knowledge supply on-demand.
+This means that, given a specification of knowledge that is requested, a PIE can infer the appropriate knowledge base to get it.
 It should be noted, that this approach allows the complementary distributed querying of knowledge bases to serve one query.
 In addition, given that the PIE is aware of changes in the network, new knowledge bases can be dynamically added to the network.
 In summary, the use of PRDD and PIE provides the following advantages: